AURIS HA2 SE REVIEW

 UPDATE 5-20-2017: The bass on my high impedance headphones sound the most controlled and punchy on the 100ohm taking my opinion of the bass performance of the Auris even higher but the above impressions seem a bit overzealous to me.
 I find the 300 ohm and 600 ohm settings to do better than my upgraded Mogwai for bass performance but still could stand to sound just a little tighter compared to the SPL Phonitor E unit which I scored only decently for control compared to the Cayin i-HA-6.
 The .
 I may have lost my bearings a bit and apologize for that.
 The 100 ohm setting brings it to a level of control that bests all of the tube amps I have reviewed on Earphiles so far yet not the solid states sitting right at the level of the SPL E unit but with a little more body and thump.
 The 600 ohm setting adds warmth and sounds less neutral as does the 300 ohm setting to a lesser extent.

 The midrange of the Auris is decently clear but has almost spot on balance.
-All alone the midrange of the Auris is open, somewhat warm, relatively clear, excellently balanced, and controlled with good body.
-It never sounds thin but delivers the goods with substantial tonal weight and a bold timbre.
+The midrange is somewhat warm, relatively clear, excellently balanced, and controlled with good body.
+It never sounds thin but delivers tangibility with substantial tonal weight and a bold timbre.
 When it was the only amplifier I was using for a moment, I was very satisfied with it’s performance and thrilled that my compulsion purchase didn’t become a disaster.
 The lower midrange through the upper midrange sounds very even and neutral without any real bias and even if I could detect one I bet a tube swap could fix that.
 Perhaps the frequency balance has some wiggle room for a little more upper mids but that’s about it.

 Comparing it to my upgraded Mogwai: